What do you need to know?

 Finding your rateable value

-You are now able to see the future rateable value for your property and get an estimate of what your 2023/24 business rates bill may be.
-You can do this through the VOA’s Find a Business Rates Valuation Service on GOV.UK.
+The rateable value of your property is shown on your bill.
+You can also check this through the VOA’ Find Business Rates Valuation Service on GOV.UK.

 Your property details need changing

 To tell the VOA about changes to your property details (such as floor area sizes and parking) you need business rates valuation account.
 The VOA may accept your changes and update the current and future valuations.

 You think your rateable value is too high